Dog Walking Games: Mentally Stimulating Games to Play While Walking Your Dog

 When my dogs pull my trike or a cart, FAST (at their pace), they are too busy engaged physically to really notice anything else in their environment.

-I once had a squirrel run out and in between my dogs’ paws, they barely even noticed because they were moving so quickly.
+I once had a squirrel run out and in between my dogs’ paws and they barely even noticed because they were moving so quickly.

-If they had been bored and noticed the squirrel coming they certainly would have grabbed him!
+If they had been bored and noticed the squirrel coming, they certainly would have grabbed him!